moocfi/moocfi.github.io/_includes/courses/programming/contact-information.md

 - [Google Groups]({{"/courses/general/programming/google-groups.html" | prepend: site.baseurl }})
 	-  Average response time 2 working days

-# Technical issues and bugs

-- Use our [ticket system](https://sourceforge.net/p/mooc-issues/tickets/) to report the issue

-# Other business
+# Other business and bug reports

 - Send mail to <mooc@cs.helsinki.fi>
 	- The email address is intended for administrative use only.
 For assistance with exercises see above.